CorneliaXaos/EAE6320-WriteUps/Assignment9.md

 # Assignment 9
 ### 3D EZ

-The purpose of this assignment was to add "real" 3D support to our game engine.
+In this assignment, we had to add "real" 3D support to our game engine.
 The previous assignment laid the foundation, but the meshes we could create before were restricted to a two-dimensional space.. this assignment changed all that!

 A lot of little things had to be tweaked, some of which included the following:

-* Adding a Physics Project (for basic Rigid Body support.)
+* Adding a Physics Project (for basic Rigid Body support).
 * Implementing a Camera and how to submit one to Graphics.
 * Upgrading the Mesh classes to include a third dimension.
 * Adding a depth buffer/depth stencil to the mesh classes.